-IMPERATIVE 2 We will grow our first-year retention rate to 92%, our four-year graduation rate to 55% and our six-year graduation rate to 75% by implementing pathways and support structures that help all students progress through their K-State journey and earn their degree.
+We will improve our retention and graduation rates across all student populations, growing our first-year retention rate to 92%, our four-year graduation rate to 55% and our six-year graduation rate to 75% by implementing pathways and support structures that help all students progress through their K-State journey and earn their degree.

-IMPERATIVE 3 We will improve our retention and graduation rates across all student populations, including historically underrepresented, international, Pell-eligible and first-generation students.

-IMPERATIVE 4 We will provide every degree-seeking student with applied learning experiences before they graduate, fulfilling our commitment to prepare students for life beyond K-State starting early in their college experience.
+We will provide every degree-seeking student with applied learning experiences before they graduate, fulfilling our commitment to prepare students for life beyond K-State starting early in their college experience.

-9

-8 0'

-011

-He)

-THE AND